|Monday, January 22nd, 2018||Profile|Contact||

 |Home | Profile | Freedom | Philosophy | Technology | Other topics | Links & Resources|

 Note: Canada has two official languages - English and French - and like most countries (including China) individuals are free to study and use as many different languages as they want to (only certain government departments are obliged to provide service in both official languages; this does not apply to private businesses).
-This is a non-coercive policy that I agree with because, by knowing more languages people also gain access to more information.
+This is a non-coercive policy that I agree with because, in addition to being consistent with section 2 of our Charter of Rights and Freedoms, by knowing more languages people also benefit by having access to more information.

 These are videos of interest that are specifically relevant to this controversy.

 Notable media coverage